starvagrant/toh/toh.markdown/road_trip_in_red.md

 Dr. Creed barrelled through the roads to the coffee shop.
 Perhaps incident number five would be a definitive break.
 Amongst the documents he wasn't supposed to have, the HADES card left in his office, the illness from an ancient past, and a trucker he had never talked to... there was a lot of explanations to go around.

 The doctor left his house without as much as a glare in the mirror, his thoughts trying to outrace his vehicle.
 A screeching blare brought him back to attention after he'd run a red light.
-Much as he wasn't sure about this new stranger, they'd be taking his car.
-Two near collision and another new screw up in eght minutes had left him the impression that he might have been driving drunk.
+Much as he wasn't sure about this new stranger, they'd be taking his car, not Creed's.
+Two near collisions and another new screw up in eight minutes had left him the impression that he might have been driving drunk.
 In any case, he didn't feel completely in the world.

 Walking into the coffee shop he felt he knew exactly the man to talk to.
-The man sat in a collared shirt tapping away at a laptop Of Mediterrean extraction of some sort, he he imagined him an Arab.
-He maintained a well trimmed beard that suggested the explsion of beard he could have grown.
+The man sat in a collared shirt tapping away at a laptop.
+The man was of Mediterrean extraction of some sort, he imagined him an Arab.
+He was six feet tall, broad, and maintained a well trimmed beard that suggested the explosion of beard he could have grown.
+He looked like the ancestor of a warrior tossed in a suit and with a laptop instead of a scimitar.
+This might not have bothered him if he had gotten the opportunity to approach and introduce himself.
+Instead the man approached him with intimidating purpose.

-As Dr. Creed approached him he fiddled over a smart phone and almost spilled a latte when he noticed how quickly he was being approached.

 “Jonathon Creed?” he asked.

-“Yes.”
+“Yes.
+Ali Johnson?
+I figured it was you.”

 “You recognized me?”

 “I guessed.”

-“Ali Johnson.
-What gave me away?
+“What gave me away?
 I pride myself on my purely Midwestern accent.”

 “If you weren't unusual in some way I'd have been surprised.
 The way things are.
-May I sit?”
+May we sit?”

 “Yes of course.
 The way things are?”
-Ali asked.
+Ali asked as pulled a chair out from the nearest table."

 “Oh enough with the facade.
 You know what I'm talking about.”